 This auditor's report relates to the financial statements and key performance indicators of the Racing Penalties Appeal Tribunal of Western Australia for the year ended 30 June 2013 included on the Tribunal's website.
 The Tribunal's management is responsible for the integrity of the Tribunal's website.
+This audit does not provide assurance on the integrity of the Tribunal's website.
 The auditor's report refers only to the financial statements and key performance indicators described above.
 It does not provide an opinion on any other information which may have been hyperlinked to/from these financial statements or key performance indicators.
 If users of the financial statements and key performance indicators are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial statements and key performance indicators to confirm the information contained in this website version of the financial statements and key performance indicators.

+DON CUNNINGHAME

-DON CUNNINGHAME ASSISTANT AUDITOR GENERAL, ASSURANCE SERVICES Delegate of the Auditor General for Western Australia Perth, Western Australia 20 September 2013
+ASSISTANT AUDITOR GENERAL, ASSURANCE SERVICES Delegate of the Auditor General for Western Australia

+Perth, Western Australia 20 September 2013